PLANT SC 3505WT - Soil and Plant Nutrition III

 4. Final exam

 A theory exam at the end of the semester s based on material covered in lectures and practicals.
 Questions include problems realted to intepretation and analysis of data, short answer and extended answer questions.
+A minimum mark of 40% in the final exam is required to pass the course.

 The aim is provide feedback and marks on the assessment within 2 weeks after submission.
 Rubrics and mark sheets as well as additional comments on the work are used to provide feedback to students